franzk/keycloak_basic/README.md

-# Jeycloak with Spring Boot smple example
+# Jeycloak with Spring Boot simple example

 ## Installation
 In "run" folder